Understanding the behaviours of Chinese tourists when they travel

 WeChat Pay is not the only thing that has made WeChat so popular, the App started as a messenger platform with the option to have an online profile – a space to share pictures and links to music etc. Right now, WeChat is one of the most useful mobile Apps/platforms in China in which Mini-Apps can be built that will work as Add-ons for your WeChat App.
 So from checking the weather to making a doctor’s appointment, WeChat is here for you!

-Knowing that more than 900 million monthly active users are constantly searching for information, brands are creating their own Official WeChat accounts to ensure their brand’s voice is heard and recognized, update their visitors on news and promotions, and even create extra benefits such as WeChat membership cards and lucky draws.
+Knowing that more than 900 million monthly active users are constantly searching for information, brands are creating their own Official WeChat accounts to ensure their brand’s voice is heard and recognized in Chinese social media.
+Brands update their visitors on news and promotions, and even create extra benefits such as WeChat membership cards and lucky draws.
 With all this in mind it would certainly be worthwhile to step into the WeChat game – even if you don’t plan on publishing that often.
+WeChat is one of go-to tools when one wants to attract Chinese tourists.

 8. Use Video Marketing and video Chinese KOL